aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

 ### Drawbacks of External Validation

-Business/User validation, as the name suggests, requires inputs that are external to the data.
+Business/User validation, as the name suggests, requires external inputs to the data.

-The idea is to generate clusters on the basis of the knowledge of subject matter experts and then evaluate similarity between the two sets of clusters i.e. the clusters generated by ML and clusters generated as a result of human inputs.
+The idea is to generate clusters based on the knowledge of subject matter experts and then evaluate the similarity between the two sets of clusters, i.e., the clusters generated by ML and clusters generated as a result of human inputs.

-However, in most of the cases, such knowledge is not readily available.
+However, in most cases, such knowledge is not readily available.
 Also, this approach is not very scalable.
 Hence, in practice, external validation is usually skipped.

 ### **Internal validation**